 What are black currants?

-Black currant is a shrub growing in the temperate zones of central and northern Europe and in northern Asia.
+Black currant is a hardy shrub native to the temperate regions of central and northern Europe and northern Asia.
+Its flavor is intensely tart yet sweeter than red or white currants, with a deep, aromatic profile thatโs heartier and smokier.

-- About 250 g/ 8.8 oz/ about 2-3 cups black currants.
+Fresh black currants: About 2-3 cups.
 The exact amount is not vital; a little more or less is fine.
+Try this Black Currant and Apple Crumble, too; it's an amazing dessert perfect for the season.

-- Just in case you cannot get enough or any black currants, you could still bake this cake with pretty much any kind of berry you like: blueberries, blackberries, raspberries, gooseberries.
+Alternatives: Just in case you cannot get enough or any black currants, you could still bake this cake with pretty much any kind of berry you like: red or white currants, blueberries, blackberries, raspberries, gooseberries.

 - You can use fresh, frozen, or canned berries.

-- Other choices would be sweet or sour cherries, chopped peaches or nectarines, actually pretty much anything; the cake is very versatile.
+- Other choices would be sweet or sour cherries, chopped peaches or nectarines, or pretty much anything; this easy dessert is very versatile.

 The black currant cake can be served warm or at room temperature.

-When served warm, I like to top it with some vanilla ice.
+When served warm, I like to top it with some vanilla ice cream.

 Otherwise, sprinkle it with a little icing sugar before serving.